ansman/auto-plugin/README.md

 Gradle uses a special file inside the META-INF metadata to find declared plugins.
 Keeping these files up to date can be tedious and error prone.
 AutoPlugin simplifies this by generating these files at compile time.

-Simply annotated your plugin with `@AutoPlugin` and provide the Plugin ID.
+Simply annotate your plugin with `@AutoPlugin` and provide the Plugin ID.
 AutoPlugin will do the rest.

 Example
 ---